 Wellington Free Ambulance covers Wellington, Hutt and Wairarapa.
 St John covers the rest of New Zealand.

 Three communications centres (Auckland, Wellington, Christchurch) work together as a virtual centre, which includes a clinical hub (to provide clinical care) and the Air Desk, which assigns missions to air ambulances.

 The Primary Response in Medical Emergencies (PRIME) service aims to ensure high quality, timely access to pre-hospital emergency treatment in areas where standard ambulance services are not close by, or where ambulance service response times may be longer than usual.

-St John administers this programme for both Te Whatu Ora (for health-related services) and ACC (for injury-related services).
+St John administers this programme for both Te Whatu Ora (for health-related services). and ACC contracts directly with providers (for injury-related services).